parse-community/docs/Compatibility-with-Hosted-Parse.md

 Parse Server requires the use of [revocable sessions](http://blog.parse.com/announcements/announcing-new-enhanced-sessions/).
 If your app is still using legacy sessions, follow this [migration guide](https://parse.com/tutorials/session-migration-tutorial).

-Parse Server does not yet implement the option to expire inactive sessions and to revoke a session on password changes.

 ## Single app aware

 Parse Server only supports single app instances.
 There is ongoing work to make Parse Server multi-app aware.
 However, if you intend to run many different apps with different datastores, you currently would need to instantiate separate instances.